zhpn1024/ribotish/README.rst

 --tis2ribo
 ``````````

 Add TIS bam counts to regular riboseq counts.
 Use TIS data also for ORF frame test.
-This option will turn on automatically if ```-b``` is not provided.
+This option will be turned on automatically if ```-b``` is not provided.

 --harr
 ``````